falkr/ttm4115/pages/project/deliveries-t1.md

 # Feedback Document and Delivery

 To allow both, your teachers and members of other teams to give you feedback, each team needs to create a feedback form.
-This can be done by the teammates together or by those members, to whom this task is assigned.
 You find a template for the evaluation document on Teams in channel `General` under `Semester Project / feedback-v1-team-xx.docx`.
 Create a copy, and fill the following out for your own team: